Mr-Scarf/computer-infrastructure/README.md

  - **plots** - Contains generated plots of 'FAANG' stock closing prices over the last five days, based on latest data file.
  - **.gitignore** - Tells Git which files to ignore in repository.
  - **README** - This file, used to explain the project.
- - **faang.py** - Python script that runs, downloading the data and creating the plots of 'FAANG' data.
+ - **faang.py** - Python script with function to download, save and create plots of 'FAANG' data.
  - **problems.ipynb** - Jupyter notebook with solutions to above problems.
  - **requirements.txt** - List of packages used in the analysis.